andres-patrignani/quadrat/README.md

-# pixellabel
+# pixlabel
-A web tool for labeling and saving pixel information
+A web-tool for rapid and accurate custom labeling image pixels